xtruong1909/rl-swarm/README.md

 - **My round/stage is behind the smart contract/other peers?**: This is expected behaviour given the different speeds of machines in the network.
 Once your machine completes it's current round, it will move to the the current round.

-- **I want to use a bigger and/or different model in the RL swarm, can I do that?**: Yes - but we only recommend doing so if you are comfortable manually changing files and appropriately configuring the model(s) you wish to run for your device(s).
-You'll simply need to edit the config file in `./hivemind_exp/configs/<directory_relevant_to_your_device>/grpo-qwen-2.5-0.5b-deepseek-r1.yaml` to reflect the model_name_or_path and training arguments corresponding to what you want in the swarm.
-Note that, although any pre-trained LLM compatible with Hugging Face's `AutoModelForCausalLM` class should work in theory, we have only tested with a handful of Qwen 2.5 instruction-tuned models.
+- **I want to use a bigger and/or different model in the RL swarm, can I do that?**: Yes - but we only recommend doing so if you are comfortable understanding what size model can reasonably run on your hardware.
+If you elect to bring a custom model, just paste the repo/model name into the command line when prompted.

 - **I am running a model in the swarm on my CPU, have received a python `RuntimeError`, and my training progress seems to have stopped.**: There are several possible causes for this, but before trying anything please wait long enough to be sure your training actually is frozen and not just slow (e.g., wait longer than a single training iteration has previously taken on your machine).
 If you're sure training is actually frozen, then some things to try are:
     - Set this (experimental) fix: `export PYTORCH_MPS_HIGH_WATERMARK_RATIO=0.0 && ./run_rl_swarm.sh`
-    - In the config for your device (`./hivemind_exp/configs/<directory_relevant_to_your_device>/grpo-qwen-2.5-0.5b-deepseek-r1.yaml`) add the following training argument: `max_grad_norm=0.5`
-    - Use floating point 32 instead of bfloat16 to train your model.
-This can be changed in the config for your device, i.e. `./hivemind_exp/configs/<directory_relevant_to_your_device>/grpo-qwen-2.5-0.5b-deepseek-r1.yaml`.

-- **How can I optimise `rl-swarm` for my device?** open the `hivemind_exp/configs/gpu/grpo-qwen-2.5-0.5b-deepseek-r1.yaml`.
-Note that this is for the gpu and not cpu configuration.
-You can then edit parameters that optimise the training run.
-For example, try adjusting the `vllm_gpu_memory_utilization`.
-Note that optimal settings will vary by device.